maxbec/openHAB-Alignment-Tool/README.md

 -    ChannelColumn
 -    Multiline

 The Column style formats the files in a column-way.
 Each item will be on one line and the item parts are separated in columns.
+With the ChannelColumn style only the channel part of an item gets formatted into multiple lines.
 The Multiline format prints every part of an item in a new line and indents the different parts.

 ## Known Issues